radRoy/cloud/README.md

 # <u>cloud</u>

-A repo for more efficient work an a cloud computation infrastructure, circumventing the need for tedious manual transfers (e.g., through globus connect, or using scp, etc.) by using the more efficient git.

-This repo revolves around using 3D U-Net, written by Adrian Wolny and X Y, which they provide on the respective [GitHub page](https://github.com/wolny/pytorch-3dunet)
+A git repo for cloud computation operations/processes.
+This repo is cloned on the Science Cluster (cluster) and can be used for (automated) transfer of input configurations, output/log files, etc. Ultimately, this repo aims at using [3D U-Net (3dunet)](https://github.com/wolny/pytorch-3dunet).

+Info List:
+- Notation 'TEMP': In this file, at least, subtitles, etc., containing 'TEMP' are not relevant for long-term usage / documentation.
+E.g., temporary debugging notes.

 ## <u>How to `git clone` this repository (repo)</u>
 Because this repo is private, https cloning is not supported via CLI (e.g., linux bash interfaces on remote computing clusters) (this includes providing github username and password).
 Cloning via ssh keys is required (as other methods, e.g., github's so-called personal access tokens, were tried previously and did not succeed).
 For github's guide on [Cloning with SSH URLs](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-ssh-urls), click that link.